JElchison/chromecast-remote-for-children/README.md

 * Remove the battery from the remote
 * Unplug the keyboard dongle from the computer

+## Functional Description
+This remote uses a keylogger ([logkeys](https://github.com/kernc/logkeys)) to capture keystrokes.
+One process per key sequence reads through the captures keystrokes (using [bgrep](https://github.com/rsharo/bgrep)).
+Upon detected key sequence, [castnow](https://github.com/xat/castnow) is used to play content on a nearby Chromecast instance.

 ## Hardware
 This project only covers the software that enables the remote to function.
 You're on your own for the hardware.